samyyy2311/samyyy2311/README.md

 A focus app that doesn’t let you override your own rules.

 - Blocks apps at the system level
-- Unlocks require another person
 - No "just this once" button

 Kotlin · Jetpack Compose